RanLi04/eml-obfuscator/README.md

 This repository contains the prototype implementation of **Operator Homogenization** using the Exp-Minus-Log (EML) operator.
 The tool transforms C expressions into pure EML trees, eliminating operator-type diversity for obfuscation purposes.

 **Paper:** *"Operator Homogenization via the Exp–Minus–Log (EML) Function: Increasing Analysis Costs through Representation Uniformity"*
+- **Transcendental approximations:** The current prototype uses abbreviated EML encodings for `sin` and `cos` to limit tree explosion.
+Full expansions are derived in Odrzywołek (2026) and can be substituted for production use.

 ## 📁 Repository Structure